This post was first published in 2017 but has been reviewed and updated in October 2020.

 Sugar and cancer

-Cancer cells usually grow quickly, multiplying at a fast rate, which takes a lot of energy.
-This means they need lots of glucose.
-Cancer cells also need lots of other nutrients too, such as amino acids and fats; it’s not just sugar they crave.
+Cancer cells usually grow quickly, multiplying at a fast rate, and that requires a lot of energy.
+That means they need lots of glucose.

-Here’s where the myth that sugar fuels cancer was born: if cancer cells need lots of glucose, then cutting sugar out of our diet must help stop cancer growing, and could even stop it developing in the first place.
-Unfortunately, it’s not that simple.
-All our healthy cells need glucose too, and there’s no way of telling our bodies to let healthy cells have the glucose they need, but not give it to cancer cells.
+Here’s where the myth that sugar fuels cancer was born: if cancer cells need lots of glucose, then cutting sugar out of our diet must help stop cancer growing, and could even stop it developing in the first place, right?

 And following severely restricted diets with very low amounts of carbohydrate could damage health in the long term by eliminating foods that are good sources of fibre and vitamins.